PyConPL/pyladies-workshop/0002_python_data.rst

      File "<stdin>", line 1, in <module>
     IndexError: list index out of range

-We can also use the loop :keyword:`for`,to execute instructions for every element of the list:
+We can also use the loop ``for``,to execute instructions for every element of the list:

     >>> for name in L:
     ...     print("Name:", name)